robertoleonecicognani/Online-Reactable/README.md

 _Web Reactable_ is composed of:

 - **index.html**
+contains the main layout of the interface, the embedding of the script components, the CSS file and the libraries.
 - **main.js**
-contains the main js file, with all the functions and dependencies components
+contains the main functions and the application of Tone.js and other dependencies

+- **styles.css**
-- styles.css contains the styling of the application
+contains the styling of the application

 ## Dependencies

 - [**React**]: Structure of the web page and of the View.
 - [**Tone.js**]: A web audio framework for creating interactive music in the web intuitively version: 14.8.26.
-- [**jQuery**]Library that facilitates communication between html and JS and is optimal for event handling and animation.
+- [**jQuery**]: Library that facilitates communication between html and JS and is optimal for event handling and animation.

 ## [Our presentation!](https://docs.google.com/presentation/d/1iQVu1o2SmSgm0hFCPjxOuq55HptJmsgteYhDYnO7mWo/edit?usp=sharing "s")
 ## [DEMO VIDEO!](https://youtu.be/J2Nzjh6Q07c "s")